tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 He gasped, clutching his sore side.
 He spotted the camera he’d let go of and then scrambled for it.
 Hake reached it first, the heels coming down, smashing it to pieces.

 “You bitch!”
-Brain yelled, ready to attack her.
+Brian yelled, ready to attack her.

 A strong leg came out, knocking him senseless.
 I sat, not wanting to get in between any of this.
 From the looks of things, these two had met before.